There are points in your life when you are called to take a leap of faith.

 I used it again 6 years later with knowing when to leave that job to start my own business, with selling our home and going to Hawaii to write my second book, and with later moving to live in Bali (having never even visited there before!)

-In this article below I'm sharing a few facts about taking leaps of faith, to help you see “leaping” from a new perspective.
+In this video and article below I'm sharing a few facts about taking leaps of faith, to help you see “leaping” from a new perspective.
 We'll be covering…

 - The main reason most people don't take a leap of faith when that is exactly what the situation calls for

 - How to know you're ready to leap

 - What taking a leap of faith is REALLY about, i.e. why it's called a leap of “faith”

 - Why leaps of faith don't have to involve ONE BIG dramatic leap off a cliff!

 - The “out clause” you can tuck under your belt when you jump

 - The mindset and attitude that is essential for you to leap with confidence

 - The key as to whether things will work out for you